folio-org/folio-tools/api-lint/README.md

 ### Python

-The Python script will search the configured directories to find relevant API definition files, and will then call the node script to process each file.
+The Python script will search the configured directories to find relevant API description files, and will then call the node script to process each file.

 Where the main options are:

-* `-t,--types` -- The type of API definition files to search for.
+* `-t,--types` -- The type of API description files to search for.
   Required.
 Space-separated list.
   One or more of: `RAML OAS`
 * `-d,--directories` -- The list of directories to be searched.